yaronf/I-D/STAR/draft-ietf-acme-star.md

 ~~~
 {: #figunauthgetstarcert title="Fetching a STAR certificate with unauthenticated GET"}

-The Server SHOULD include the "Cert-Not-Before" and "Cert-Not-After" HTTP headers in the response.
+The Server SHOULD include the "Cert-Not-Before" and "Cert-Not-After" HTTP header fields in the response.
 When they exist, they MUST be equal to the respective fields inside the end-entity certificate.
 Their format is "HTTP-date" as defined in Section 7.1.1.2 of {{RFC7231}}.
 Their purpose is to enable client implementations that do not parse the certificate.

-Following are further clarifications regarding usage of these headers, as per {{RFC7231}} Sec.
+Following are further clarifications regarding usage of these header fields, as per {{RFC7231}} Sec.
 8.3.1.
 All apply to both headers.

-* This header is a single value, not a list.
+* This header field is a single value, not a list.
-* The header is used only in responses to GET, HEAD and POST-as-GET requests, and only for MIME types that
+* The header field is used only in responses to GET, HEAD and POST-as-GET requests, and only for MIME types that
 denote public key certificates.
-* Header semantics are independent of context.
+* Header field semantics are independent of context.
-* The header is not hop-by-hop.
+* The header field is not hop-by-hop.
-* Intermediaries MAY insert or delete the value, but MUST ensure that if present, the header value
-equals the corresponding value within the credential.
+* Intermediaries MAY insert or delete the value;
+* If an intermediary inserts the value, it MUST ensure that the newly added value matches the corresponding value in the certificate.
-* The header is not appropriate for a Vary field.
+* The header field is not appropriate for a Vary field.
-* The header is allowed within message trailers.
+* The header field is allowed within message trailers.
-* The header is not appropriate within redirects.
+* The header field is not appropriate within redirects.
-* The header does not introduce additional security considerations.
+* The header field does not introduce additional security considerations.
 It discloses in a simpler form information
-that is already available inside the credential.
+that is already available inside the certificate.

 To improve robustness, the next certificate MUST be made available by the ACME CA at the URL
 pointed by "star-certificate" at the latest halfway through the lifetime of the currently active certificate.
 It is worth noting that this has an implication in case of cancellation: in fact, from the time
-the next certificate is made available, the cancellation is not completely effective until the latter
+the next certificate is made available, the cancellation is not completely effective until the "next" certificate
 also expires.
 To avoid the client accidentally entering a broken state, the notBefore of the "next" certificate MUST be set
 so that the certificate is already valid when it is published at the "star-certificate" URL.
 Note that the server
 might need to increase the auto-renewal lifetime-adjust value to satisfy the latter requirement.
+For a detailed description of the renewal scheduling logic, see {{computing-effective-cert-lifetime}}.
 For further rationale on the need for adjusting the certificate validity, see {{operational-cons-clocks}}.

-The server MUST NOT issue any additional certificates for this Order beyond its auto-renewal end-date.
+The server MUST NOT issue any certificates for this Order with notAfter after the auto-renewal end-date.

-Immediately after the Order expires, the server MUST respond with 403 (Forbidden) to any requests to the star-certificate endpoint.
+For expired Orders, the server MUST respond with 403 (Forbidden) to any requests to the star-certificate endpoint.
 The response SHOULD provide additional information using a problem document {{RFC7807}} with type "urn:ietf:params:acme:error:autoRenewalExpired".
 Note that the Order resource's state remains "valid", as per the base protocol.

 ## Negotiating an unauthenticated GET
 {: #certificate-get-nego }